(AP Photo/Jae C. Hong)

 The growing threat of vaccine hesitancy has led to steep declines in vaccination rates in the United States.
 Recent outbreaks have occurred for measles and pertussis, both primarily afflicting unvaccinated children.
 Allowing minors capable of informed consent to obtain vaccines if they so choose is an important step toward reversing these trends.

-We filed amicus briefs in both cases—on behalf of the American Academy of Pediatrics, the American Medical Association, the Medical Society of the District of Columbia, the Washington D.C. chapter of the AAP, and the Society of Adolescent Health and Medicine—urging the court to dismiss the challenges and uphold the District’s Minor Consent Act.
+We filed amicus briefs in August 2021 in two cases—on behalf of the American Academy of Pediatrics, the American Medical Association, the Medical Society of the District of Columbia, the Washington D.C. chapter of the AAP, and the Society of Adolescent Health and Medicine—urging the court to dismiss the challenges and uphold the District’s Minor Consent Act.
 The briefs were filed in the U.S. District Court for the District of Columbia on August 6 and August 12.